drshahizan/Python-big-data/assignment/ass7/bdm/RAM/comparison.md

 Vaex does not support the full range of Pandas operations.
 Some features available in Pandas may not be present in Vaex.

 **2. Less Resources:**
-Vaex, while gaining popularity, may have a smaller community compared to Pandas.
+Vaex, while gaining popularity, may have a smaller community than Pandas.
 This can result in fewer online resources and community support.

 **3. Complex Queries:**